leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: 3 experts in NLP annotated all of the tweets.
-Majority decision (2/3 accepted).
-In case of disagreement (i.e. all 3 pick something different), additiional expert make the decision - this happened in 386 tweets.
-* Annotation agreement: average Cohen's kappa = 0.83
 * Reference: Mathur, P., Sawhney, R., Ayyar, M. and Shah, R., 2018.
 Did you offend me?
 Classification of Offensive Tweets in Hinglish Language.
 In: Proceedings of the 2nd Workshop on Abusive Language Online (ALW2).
 Brussels, Belgium: Association for Computational Linguistics, pp.138-148.

 __46. A Dataset of Hindi-English Code-Mixed Social Media Text for Hate Speech Detection__